 Once you’ve spent some time enjoying Kirra Beach, drive a few minutes south and find a car park along the beach.
 From here you can set off on foot along the Greenmount coastal boardwalk.

-Greenmount is yet another spectacular beach which is great for swimming, sun tanning and surfing.
+Greenmount is yet another spectacular beach that is great for swimming, sun tanning, and surfing.
 There are lifeguards on duty 7 days a week between 8 am to 5 pm, so if swimming isn’t your strong point just be sure to swim between the red and yellow flags.

 After a dip in the ocean, take the boardwalk around Greenmount headland and over to Rainbow Bay.
 There are a number of great photo opportunities along this walk so have your camera at the ready.